ergo-services/ergo/docs/advanced/distributed-tracing.md

 ```

 The sampler is only consulted when there is no active trace.
 If a process is already handling a traced message, every outgoing message inherits the trace regardless of the sampler.
 This means you can set a sampler on a single entry-point process and the trace will follow the entire message chain automatically.

+The sampler governs trace **creation**, and it does so for both outgoing messages and business spans (see [Tracing Business Logic](#tracing-business-logic)).
+A process with no sampler never starts a trace, but it still participates in every trace that reaches it.

 `TracingSamplerRatio(0.1)` traces approximately 10% of messages. `TracingSamplerRateLimit(100)` allows at most 100 new traces per second.
 During traffic spikes the effective sampling rate drops, during quiet periods more messages are traced.